The “Almost” Empty Nest

 Now I get to ask myself, who am I at my core?
 There are a few versions of me in that rubber band ball, aren’t there?

-The older version of me – the one who has been on earth for more than five decades – five decades, wow!
+The older version of me – the one who has been on earth for more than six decades – six decades, wow!
 She has gained so much experience and so much wisdom; she has loved, and she has lost.
 She has dreamed, and she was busy putting those dreams on a shelf as she chose the beautiful, hard, gritty, delightful, and full-of-joy path of motherhood.
 She is wise, she is knowing, raw and vulnerable; she is me.

 The in-between version of me – the one who didn’t even know what she didn’t know; still fresh, a flower blossoming and blooming.
 She did not know how quickly time would pass nor how much knowledge and wisdom she would gain – no one told her.
 She did learn, however, to savor moments and be present with her youngest child because this time would never come again.
 She learned with this young one to listen to the inflections of her voice, notice the curve of her smile, hear the sound of her voice because as she grew upward and outward, so did I.